greiginsydney/captureKNX/docs/README.md

 ## Advanced Applications

-If you're wondering if the captureKNX has any more tricks up its sleeve, have a look at the [Advanced Applications](/docs/advanced-applications.md) page.
+If you're wondering if captureKNX has any more tricks up its sleeve, have a look at the [Advanced Applications](/docs/advanced-applications.md) page.
 <br>

 <hr />